Here Comes Cyber MondayHere Comes Cyber Monday

 While most shoppers will head out to stores on Black Friday (69%), Cyber Monday remains popular, with 38% planning to shop then.
 Like 2020 and 2021, this year, 60% of holiday shoppers had started browsing and buying for the season as of early November.
 This consumer trend of earlier shopping was accelerated by the pandemic.
 In 2019, 56% of holiday shoppers had started their shopping around the same time.
 The NRF found that online search (43%) remains the most popular source of gift inspiration, followed by friends and family (35%) and within a retail store (31%).

-survey from more than 1,000 consumers across the U.S. in October found that like online Black Friday, Cyber Monday will also see an increase in business.
+Results of a Drive Research survey from more than 1,000 consumers across the U.S. in October found that like online Black Friday, Cyber Monday will also see an increase in business.
 A majority of respondents will shop on Cyber Monday (64%) – a 42% increase from 2021 – making it the second most-popular shopping day during Thanksgiving weekend, behind those shopping online on Black Friday (69%).

 Celebrating Small Businesses